Janet Weiss: The Jicks

 Upon the dissolution of Sleater-Kinney in 2006, Weiss joined Quasi bandmate Joanna Bolme in Stephen Malkmus and the Jicks.
 She performed on two albums, Real Emotional Trash (2008) and Mirror Traffic (2011).
 She left the band prior to its tour in support of the latter album.

 Wild Flag

 Beginning in September 2010, she drummed in Wild Flag, with Carrie Brownstein (Sleater-Kinney), Mary Timony (Helium), and Rebecca Cole (the Minders).
 By December 2013, Wild Flag had disbanded.

 Other work

 She has also played for Bright Eyes, Junior High, the Shadow Mortons, the Go Betweens, Sarah Dougher, Elliott Smith, and one Goldcard song.
-She occasionally performs in the duo Slang, with Drew Grow of Modern Kin.
+She is in the band Slang, with her partner Drew Grow (formerly of Modern Kin, Careen, Drew Grow and the Pastors' Wives, and Five O'Clock People).

 On June 4, 2007, she performed with Bright Eyes on the Late Show with David Letterman before joining the band for their summer European tour.

 Portlandia

 Weiss was part of the production team on the TV show, Portlandia, working as the permit manager; bandmate Carrie Brownstein was one of the show's creators and lead actors.